Monday, January 3, 2022

 for displaying him that way.

-The preacher's pontificating ran on for eternity,
+The preacher's pontificating dragged on for eternity,

 and I experienced a skepticism swelling in me